addrummond/numberize/README.markdown

 The `*` is stripped in the output and the heading is left unnumbered.
 To produce the literal output `$ABC`, use `$$ABC`.

+Footnotes can be numbered for future reference.
+Currently, the script assumes that footnotes will be numbered on a per-document basis (rather than per page or per chapter).
+To number a footnote, use a sequence of upper case letters followed by a period as the first non-whitespace characters in the footnote.
+E.g.:

+    FOO.
+My footnote which is labeled FOO.

+If you want to produce the literal output `FOO.` at the beginning of the footnote, escape using `!`:

+    !FOO.
+My unlabeled footnote which begins "FOO".

+As before, you can use `!!FOO.` to obtain the literal output `!FOO.`.
+To get the number of a labeled footnote, use `^LABEL` (escaping using `^^LABEL`).